narsisn/Pinterest_Crawler/README.md

-# Pinterest Crawler Using Apache Storm
+# Pinterest Crawler Using Apache Storm and Apache Solr